David Satcher Clerkship

 - Chicken pox (varicella); if no documented history, an antibody titer to measure immunity is strongly recommended

 - Diphtheria/tetanus; record of booster within the past 10 years

 - Polio; completed series of immunization indicating type of vaccine, as well as date of last booster

 - Tuberculosis: PPD by Mantoux method, with date 12 months prior to completion of David Satcher Clerkship.
 If positive, chest x-ray results are required.
 Students who have received BCG vaccine must specify date and may be required to provide chest x-ray results.

-Information concerning the availability of housing at University Hospitals Case Medical Center can be obtained by contacting Barbara Cherry at email@example.com or 216-767-8984, Fax 216-201-4933.
+Information concerning the availability of housing at University Hospitals Cleveland Medical Center can be obtained by contacting Barbara Cherry at firstname.lastname@example.org or 216-767-8984, Fax 216-201-4933.